Agile Software Development: Definition, Manifesto, Framework, And Benefits

 SHARE

-The chance that you have stumbled upon the term ‘Agile Software Development’, ‘Agile methodology’ or ‘Agile’ are relatively high.
-It’s not a surprise as using an agile approach can benefit the development process, hence why we use it here at Rare Crew.
-It’s a broad topic that can be divided into many sub-articles, but we want to give you a comprehensive overview of it.
+The chance that you have stumbled upon the term ‘Agile software development’, ‘Agile methodology’ or ‘Agile’ is relatively high.
+It’s no surprise, as using an agile approach can greatly benefit the development process, is exactly why we use it here at Rare Crew.
+It’s a broad topic that can be divided into many sub-articles, but in this article, we want to give you a comprehensive overview of Agile development and what it means.
 Let’s get into it.

-Agile Software Development is many things, but first we have to mention that it’s continual.
-In this scenario, continual means that there are several parts of the development process that are simultaneously being worked on.
+Agile software development is many things, but first we have to mention that it’s continual.
+Here, ‘continual’ means that there are several parts of the development process that are simultaneously being worked on.
 This may be the biggest difference compared to older approaches to development.

-If we were to divide the development process into parts or functions it would be:
+If we divide the development process into parts or functions, we have:

 • Planning